kada2004/Modern_OLTP_OLAP_Data_Project/README.md

    To solve this, I upgraded spark image from version 2 to version 3.
 This allowed me to use the use abfss:// scheme instead of old wasb:// scheme, which is better supported in Spark 3.
 After the upgrade Spark is writting to Azure Data Lake without any problem.

  # PostreSQL set up
  PostgreSQL is hosted in Docker and is on the same network as rest of the service. pgAdmin also is configured in Docker to connect to PosgreSQL and visualize the data.
 The connection and passwords of pgAdmin and postgreSQL are stored in the `.env` file.
-PostgreSQL is exposed on port .... and pgAdmin is exposed on port.....
+PostgreSQL is exposed on port 5432 and pgAdmin is exposed on port 8080
 In order to meet the objective processing the streaming dataset for OLTP  .
 I need to do data modelling.
 Below is the ERD diagram of postgreSQL

  ERD Diagram for PostgreSQL.